 - Not be a dependent of another taxpayer

 Visit: https://www.irs.gov/coronavirus/economic-impact-payments for a tool to help determine eligibility.

 For the U.S. territories, individuals should contact their local tax authority with questions about these payments.
-Please note their website may use the term “Economic Impact Payment” or “stimulus payment.”
+Please note when on their website search using the term “Economic Impact Payment” or “stimulus payment.”

 Accessing the Payment

-Most qualifying households will receive the payment automatically, but there will be some households that will be required to apply, details are included below.
+Most qualifying households will receive the payment automatically, but there will be some households that are required to apply, details are included below.